openstack/os-collect-config/README.rst

 stack_name = my.stack
 ```

 These sources will be polled and whenever any of them changes, default.command will be run.
-OS_CONFIG_FILES will be set in the environment as a colon (":") separated list of the current copy of each metadata source.
+A file will be written to the cache dir, os_config_files.json, which will be a json list of the file paths to the current copy of each metadata source.
+This list will also be set as a colon separated list in the environment variable OS_CONFIG_FILES for the command that is run.
 So in the example above, "os-refresh-config" would be executed with something like this in OS_CONFIG_FILES:

 ```
 /var/run/os-collect-config/ec2.json:/var/run/os-collect-config/cfn.json